camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

-The Camunda Platform is healthy and running in two regions again.
+Camunda 8 is healthy and running in two regions again.
 You have redeployed Operate and Tasklist and enabled the Elasticsearch exporters again.
 This will allow users to interact with Camunda 8 again.

-#### Desired
+#### Desired state

 You can remove the temporary failover solution since it is not required anymore and would hinder disablement of the failback mode within the new region.